-These days, the internet is full of buzz about cheap eats in Taipei—but let’s be real: not every so-called bargain meal lives up to the hype.
-Some are just plain underwhelming, and others aren’t even that affordable when you think about it.
-Calling something a budget bite when it costs nearly $3?
-Feels like a bit of a stretch. 😆
+These days, the internet is full of buzz about cheap eats in Taipei—but let’s be honest: not every so-called bargain lives up to the hype.
+Some spots are genuinely underwhelming, while others aren’t quite as affordable as they’re made out to be.
+Calling something a budget bite when it costs nearly $3 can feel like a bit of a stretch.

 | Lan Jia Gua Bao | |